Richard Konteh: Vindication

-After a lengthy appeals court process, on February 9, 2023, the Appeals Court in Freetown gives total vindicated to Dr. Richard Konteh and discharged him from all allegations on the ongoing Commissions of Inquiry (COI).
+After a lengthy appeals court process, on February 9, 2023, the Appeals Court of Sierra Leone vindicated Dr. Richard Konteh and issued him a "Certificate of Discharge," clearing him of all adverse findings contained in the infamous Justice Biobele Commission of Inquiry (COI) report and the associated "White Paper."

 APC party leadership campaign

 In 2020 it was announced that the All People's Congress (APC) would hold their convention to elect a new leader that will challenge president Julius Maada Bio of the SLPP who is facing re-election for a second five-year term in 2023.
 Konteh announced his candidacy for the leadership of the All People's Congress (APC party) ahead of the 2023 Sierra Leone presidential and parliamentary elections.
-He is one of seven candidates for the APC leadership.
+He is one of many candidates for the APC leadership.